+This combination of software and reference genome were used because they from part of the currently accredited method of analysing M. tuberculosis relatedness and resistance determination in use in England, as described in references 1 and 2 of Supplementary methods.

+The current H37Rv reference genome (Genbank: NC_000962.3) differs from NC_000962.2 at thirty three bases only (0.0007% of the genome).
+We have confirmed that the variation detected by the MixPORE algorithm in this paper does not occur at any of these loci.
+We do not believe, therefore, that the conclusions of our paper are impacted by the choice of v2 vs. v3 genomes.

 Assessment of mixed sequences using base call frequencies

-High quality base counts, as identified by SamTools, were extracted from mapped data.
+High quality base counts, as identified by SamTools, were extracted from mapped data at positions with MAPQ >=30.
 We defined the major variant as the most common base at each position.
 We expect variants other than the major variant to be present at a frequency of 0.001 or less, a figure corresponding to the Q30 mapping error estimate provided by the mapper, which was used to select high quality mapping reads.
 Candidate positions with mixtures, defined as positions with elevated non-major variant counts relative to this expectation, were identified using a binomial test using a p value of 2.3x10-9, corresponding to p < 0.01 with Bonferroni correction for multiple comparisons across the genome.
 We observed close clustering of candidate positions with mixtures in some genomic regions, something we considered likely to reflect technical factors (see Results Fig. 1), and considered these bases mixed (‘M’ sites) only if no other apparently mixed sites existed with 10 nt.
 Candidate positions with mixtures within 10nt of another candidate were considered uncertain (‘N’ sites).

 Identification of bases for which we cannot be confident of the sequence